zsiki/GeoEasy/doc/step_by_step.rst

 .. note::

-	Using arcsection there are two solution (two intersection of the two circles).
+	Using arcsection there are two solution (two intersections of the two circles).
 If there are more observations for the point to be calculated, GeoEasy can choose the right solution as this case a third distance.
-	Otherwise theuser have to select from the two possible solutions.
+	Otherwise the user have to select from the two possible solutions.

 .. note::